Electric generator: Faraday disk generator

 The operating principle of electromagnetic generators was discovered in the years of 1831–1832 by Michael Faraday.
-The principle, later called Faraday's law, is that an electromotive force is generated in an electrical conductor which encircles a varying magnetic flux.
+The principle, later called Faraday's law of induction, is that an electromotive force is generated in an electrical conductor which encircles a varying magnetic flux.

-He also built the first electromagnetic generator, called the Faraday disk; a type of homopolar generator, using a copper disc rotating between the poles of a horseshoe magnet.
+Faraday also built the first electromagnetic generator, called the Faraday disk; a type of homopolar generator, using a copper disc rotating between the poles of a horseshoe magnet.
 It produced a small DC voltage.

 This design was inefficient, due to self-cancelling counterflows of current in regions of the disk that were not under the influence of the magnetic field.
 While current was induced directly underneath the magnet, the current would circulate backwards in regions that were outside the influence of the magnetic field.
 This counterflow limited the power output to the pickup wires and induced waste heating of the copper disc.
 Later homopolar generators would solve this problem by using an array of magnets arranged around the disc perimeter to maintain a steady field effect in one current-flow direction.

 Another disadvantage was that the output voltage was very low, due to the single current path through the magnetic flux.
 Experimenters found that using multiple turns of wire in a coil could produce higher, more useful voltages.
 Since the output voltage is proportional to the number of turns, generators could be easily designed to produce any desired voltage by varying the number of turns.
 Wire windings became a basic feature of all subsequent generator designs.